- Official publishing

 The National Archives and Department for Transport have produced a production and publishing flowchart.
 The flowchart provides a detailed breakdown of the steps involved in the production and publication of parliamentary papers, particularly Command Papers.

 Not all documents or organisations will include all of the steps outlined here; for example not all papers will include third-party copyright photographs.
-In addition, some organisations' documents are produced in an in-house Word template which may mean that there is no need to purchase typesetting services (though there is still a need to supply a print and web accessible PDF to the publishing contractor).
+In addition, some organisations' documents are produced in an in-house Word template which may mean that there is no need to purchase typesetting services.

 The flowchart will assist those who have no or limited publishing experience and can help ensure that no important steps are missed.